MajidKouki/fruit-classification/README.md

     pip install jupyter
 ```

 The Kaggle dataset must also be downloaded and placed in the project directory if the user wishes to retrain the model or evaluate with the images included.
-The dataset can be directly downloaded from the link in the technologies section or the Kaggle API.
-The model is saved and loaded for evaluation and can be used to evaluate other images without downloading the dataset.
+The Kaggle dataset used can be downloaded [Here](https://www.kaggle.com/datasets/sriramr/fruits-fresh-and-rotten-for-classification) or via the Kaggle API.
+The model is saved and loaded in the project and the files for it can be found [Here](https://drive.google.com/drive/folders/1RMwdAdWB5OKl-tyhW3ujGs-RbhgaNaLp?usp=sharing).
+Model is uploaded seperately due to GitHub filesize limits.
+Place Kaggle dataset folder and fruit_cnn model folder in project directory to use.

-The Kaggle dataset used can be downloaded [Here](https://www.kaggle.com/datasets/sriramr/fruits-fresh-and-rotten-for-classification).

-Due to GitHub filesize limitations, the saved model is stored on Google Drive and can be found [Here](https://drive.google.com/drive/folders/1RMwdAdWB5OKl-tyhW3ujGs-RbhgaNaLp?usp=sharing).
-To evaluate the model without retraining, download the fruit_cnn file and place it in the repository.

 ---

 ## Usage

 This project is primarily intended for analysis and model creation.
 The project can be modified to accommodate new data and be used to train a different model.
 The ideal usage of this project is to download and use the model for testing with new images that fit the classification it's built for or to use the model elsewhere.

 ---